Being the Fourth of July holiday, I thought I’d hit upon how podcasting is really the purest form of free speech in modern media.

 We can do so much with this platform.

 And we are doing so much with this platform.
 I think we’re just beginning to understand the power of what we can do with podcasting.
 And I think we need to keep that in mind as we celebrate this Independence Day, this Fourth of July.
-Thanks for being here for day number four of my 31 day challenge in July.
-Talk to you on day number five.

 And I want to thank ArchesAudio dot com for the music you’re hearing the very beginning.
 I have no affiliation with that company, but I just ran across this website.
 They provide audio to podcasters for free as long as you give them some accreditation in verbally in your podcast as well on the show podcast notes.